 Hello and Welcome,

 Details of next week's meetings are below:

-There will also be a general discussion and question and answer session at the meeting.
+There will be a question and answer session and general discussion at the meeting.

-There will be time at this meeting for a general discussion and a question and answer session.
+There will also be time for a question and answer session and a general discussion.

 Information for Members and Visitors:

 All Meetings, unless specifically stated above, are held on the